jasonjson/jasonjson.github.io/_posts/2015-11-03-combination-sum-iii.markdown

 - DFS Backtracking
 author: Jason
 ---
-<p><strong><em>Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used and each combination should be a unique set of numbers.</em></strong></p>
+**Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used and each combination should be a unique set of numbers.**

 ``` java